JLESC/jlesc.github.io/_projects/ft_workflow_project.md

 In this project, we aim at finding efficient fault-tolerant scheduling schemes for workflow applications that can be expressed as a directed acyclic graph (DAG) of tasks.

+Checkpointing-recovery is the traditional fault-tolerance technique when it comes to resilience for large-scale platforms.
+Unfortunately, as platform scale increases, checkpoints must become more frequent to accommodate with the increasing Mean Time Between Failure (MTBF).
+As such, it is expected that checkpoint-recovery will become a major bottleneck for applications running on post-petascale platforms.

+We first focus on replication as a way of mitigating the checkpointing-recovery overhead.
 A task can be checkpointed and/or replicated, so that if a single replica fails, no recovery is needed.

-We propose a model of process replication for tasks, and a theoretical analysis allowing us to decide when to checkpoint/replicate a task.
+Our goal is to decide which task to checkpoint, which task to replicate, and how much resource should be allocated to each task for the execution of general workflow applications.
+For that, we first need to derive a clear model for replication, as there are many ways to implement it, even for a single task.

 ## Results for 2015/2016

-None yet.
+We start by investigating the impact of replication on the execution of a single task.
+Replication can be done at different application level.
+We investigate both process-replication, where each process can be replicated several times, and group replication, where an entire group of processes is replicated.
+For each level, we consider a passive approach: waiting for the application to either succeed or fail; and an active approach: checkpointing all living replicas as soon as a failure occurs.

+Furthermore, we consider both fail-stop and silent errors.
+We derive closed-form formulas for the expected execution time and first-order approximations for the overhead and the optimal checkpoint interval.
+Finally, we compare both approaches to the checkpointing-only solution.

 ## Visits and meetings

-{% person cavelan_a %} is visiting {% person cappello_f %} in Chicago for three months (march-april-may 2016) to initiate this project.
+{% person cavelan_a %} is visiting {% person cappello_f %} in Chicago for three
+months (march-april-may 2016) to initiate this project.
 We are working in close collaboration to make progress.

 ## Impact and publications